cmpi-standard/headers/mainpage.md

 --------------------------------------------------------------

 CMPI is a C Language API.
 The CMPI header files are usable for both C and C++.
-The minimum language level that is required for CMPI is C99.
-However, not all language features of C99 are used in the CMPI header files.
+The minimum language level that is required for CMPI is C99 (see
+@ref ref-iso-iec-9899-1999 "ISO/IEC 9899:1999").
+However, not all language
+features of C99 are used in the CMPI header files.

 The CMPI header files are: